Soyuz MS-28: Crew

 The mission was slated to be the first to launch after the termination of a NASA/Roscosmos barter agreement, where one Russian cosmonaut flies on a NASA spacecraft in exchange for one NASA astronaut flying on a Soyuz.
 Consequently, as of 2024, this mission was scheduled to transport three Russian cosmonauts.
-However, NASA and Roscosmos were negotiating to extend their seat exchange program beyond 2025, and in April 2025, NASA announced that Christopher Williams had been assigned to the crew.
+However, NASA and Roscosmos were negotiating to extend their seat exchange program beyond 2025, and in April 2025, NASA announced that Christopher Williams had been assigned to the crew of Soyuz MS-28, serving as a flight engineer.